GiulioImperato/Recommendation-System/README.md

 ## 📖 API Specification

-This project provides a fully documented, self-describing RESTful API...
+This project provides a fully documented, self-describing RESTful API, allowing developers and stakeholders to explore and understand the system's capabilities **without digging into the source code**.

 ### 🔍 Swagger UI

-A live, interactive **Swagger UI** is included out of the box...
+A live, interactive **Swagger UI** included out of the box.
+It offers:

+- 🧭 **Clear endpoint documentation**;
+- 🧪 **Request/response examples**;
+- ✅ **Try-it-out functionality** for quick manual testing.

 Once the app is running, access the UI at:
 👉 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)